awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

   + Canada \(Central\)
 +  A secondary cluster must be in a different AWS Region than the primary cluster\.
 + To upgrade your global database clusters, make sure to upgrade the secondary clusters before the primary cluster\.
 For more information about upgrading, see [Database Upgrades and Patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching) or [Upgrading the PostgreSQL DB Engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.
++ If the primary AWS Region's DB instance restarts or fails over, any Aurora Replicas in that Region also restart\.
+The cluster is then unavailable until all replicas are back in sync with the writer of the primary DB cluster\.
+This behavior is documented more fully in [Replication with Amazon Aurora](Aurora.Replication.md) and [Replication with Amazon Aurora PostgreSQL](AuroraPostgreSQL.Replication.md)\.
+Be sure you understand the possible impacts discussed in those sections before making changes to your primary DB cluster\.
+For more information about Aurora global database failover in general and how to plan for and recover from outages, see [Managing an Aurora Global Database](aurora-global-database-managing.md)\.
-+  You can start a Database Activity Stream only on the primary cluster, not on any secondary clusters\.
-For information about Database Activity Streams, see [Using Database Activity Streams with Amazon Aurora](DBActivityStreams.md)\.
++  You can start a database activity stream only on the primary cluster, not on any secondary clusters\.
+Currently, database activity stream is available for global database clusters using Aurora PostgreSQL only\.
+For information about database activity streams, see [Using Database Activity Streams with Amazon Aurora](DBActivityStreams.md)\.

  The following features aren't supported for Aurora global databases:
 +  Cloning\.
 For information about cloning, see [Cloning an Aurora DB Cluster Volume](Aurora.Managing.Clone.md)\.
 +  Backtrack\.
 For information about backtracking, see [Backtracking an Aurora DB Cluster](AuroraMySQL.Managing.Backtrack.md)\.
-+  Parallel query\.
-For information about parallel query, see [Working with Parallel Query for Amazon Aurora MySQL](aurora-mysql-parallel-query.md)\.
 + Aurora Serverless\.
 For information about Aurora Serverless, see [Using Amazon Aurora Serverless](aurora-serverless.md)\.
 + Importing an RDS database into an Aurora PostgreSQL cluster using an Aurora Read Replica\.
 You can't make the Aurora PostgreSQL cluster a global database until after the replication is complete\.
 For more information, see [Migrating Data from an RDS PostgreSQL DB Instance to an Aurora PostgreSQL DB Cluster by Using an Aurora Read Replica](AuroraPostgreSQL.Migrating.md#AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica)\.
++  When using Aurora with PostgreSQL compatibility with Aurora global clusters, you can't create a secondary cluster for your global database if its primary is based on a replica of an Amazon RDS PostgreSQL instance\.
+That is, if the primary instance in your primary cluster is populated from an Amazon RDS PostgreSQL DB instance, don't attempt to create a secondary from that cluster using the AWS Management Console, the AWS CLI, or the `CreateDBCluster` API\.
+These will time out and the secondary won't get created\.
+It's best to create secondary DB clusters using the same version as the primary\.
+For more information, see [Creating an Aurora Global Database](aurora-global-database-getting-started.md#aurora-global-database-creating)\.
 +  Stopping and starting the DB clusters within the global database\.
 For information about stopping and starting Aurora clusters, see [Stopping and Starting an Amazon Aurora DB Cluster](aurora-cluster-stop-start.md)\.